Doctors may prescribe biologics to treat ulcerative colitis. Biologics are medications that companies make from living cells.

 Ulcerative colitis (UC) is a condition that affects the digestive tract.
 A person with UC has an overactive immune system that causes inflammation in the intestines.

-Biologic medications can be an effective alternative to help control the symptoms of UC, which can worsen sporadically in periods known as “flare-ups” or “flares.”
+Biologic medications can be an effective option to help manage UC symptoms, which can worsen during periods known as flare-ups or flares.

-Scientists and drug manufacturers make these medications from specially engineered living cells or antibodies.
+Scientists and drug manufacturers make these medications from specially engineered living cells, or antibodies.
 After growing the cells in a laboratory, scientists extract special proteins and use these to make each drug.
-These proteins then operate by targeting a particular receptor found on immune cells.
+These proteins then operate by targeting a particular receptor on immune cells.

 Doctors use different biologics to treat a variety of conditions, including cancer and several autoimmune disorders.